 Local and Mobile search are almost synonymous.
 Mobile is the dominant platform for search with more than 48% of buyers using their smartphones to start their search.
 So it’s super important to optimise your website for mobile.
 Start by heading over to https://search.google.com/test/mobile-friendly to find out how mobile friendly your site is and get tips on how to improve it.

 • Optimise URL, Title Tags, Headers and Meta Description

 These key on-page elements help search engines to know what a website and therefore what your business is all about.
 Search engines place a lot of importance on these, so it’s important to optimise these to appear higher on the SERP.
-Here a few pieces of advice to get you started:
+Here’s a few pieces of advice:

 • Add Location Pages